VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

-Similar to Sections~\ref{sec:eval-monitor-channel} and~\ref{sec:eval-monitor-speed} to form our ID and OOD classes for the delay spread parameter, we are guided by DeepRx performance for change in the delay spread that is studied in Section~\ref{sec:prelim-drop-delay} in Fig.~\ref{fig:prelim-delay-trained-low} and summarized in Table~\ref{tab:drop}.
-We train the Monitor NN for 100 epochs on the training set with delay spreads 10, 50 and 80 ns and show the training and validation losses in Fig.~\ref{fig:eval-monitor-delay-loss}.
+Similar to Sections~\ref{sec:eval-monitor-channel} and~\ref{sec:eval-monitor-speed} to form ID and OOD classes for Monitor NN, we are guided by DeepRx performance shown in Fig.~\ref{fig:prelim-delay-trained-low} and summarized in Table~\ref{tab:drop}.
+We train the Monitor NN with triplet loss function on data with the same configurations as the training set of Experiment 6 in Table~\ref{tab:exp_description}, to form distinct clusters for ID delay spread classes 10, 50 and 80 ns.

-Similar to Sections~\ref{sec:eval-monitor-channel} and~\ref{sec:eval-monitor-speed} to illustrate clusters, we test the trained encoder network on the delay spread test set consisting of ID delay spreads of 10, 50, and 80 ns and OOD delay spreads of 200 and 400 ns.
-We extract test set features out of the encoder network, reduce the 512 dimension to 2 dimensions using t-SNE, and plot the clusters for three Eb/N0 levels of 0, 10, and 20 dB in Fig.~\ref{fig:clusters-delay}.
-We observe that with increasing the Eb/N0 level, some of the clusters, specially the ID cluster of 10 ns, occupy a more independent space.
-However, all the clusters of ID and OOD are closer to each other compared to Fig.~\ref{fig:clusters-channel} and Fig.~\ref{fig:clusters-speed} and are more difficult to distinguish even in high Eb/N0 levels.
-Because of this, we expect to see lower OOD detection rate for OOD classes.
+After training, we test the trained NN on the unseen test set that is a combination of different ID and OOD delay spread classes, and visualize the 2D projection of the generated features for Eb/N0 levels 0, 10, and 20 dB in Fig.~\ref{fig:clusters-delay}.

+We observe that with increasing the Eb/N0 level beyond 0 dB, some ID clusters, specially 10 and 50 ns, tend to occupy a more independent space.
+However, overall the OOD samples are closer to ID clusters compared to Figs.~\ref{fig:clusters-channel} and \ref{fig:clusters-speed} and are more difficult to distinguish even in the high Eb/N0 levels.
+Because of this, we expect to see lower OOD detection rate for OOD classes compared to Sections~\ref{sec:eval-monitor-channel} and \ref{sec:eval-monitor-speed}.